The best strategy for anxious kids, a toolbox!

 - Sleep disturbances

-A few things you need in your toolbox are feathers, bubbles, pinwheel, weighted blanket and a teddy bear.
+A few things you need in your toolbox are feathers, bubbles, a pinwheel, a weighted blanket, and a teddy bear.
 One of the best things you can teach your anxious child is how to breathe.
 Deep belly breaths are the best thing to slow down your racing heartbeat which will help calm your mind.

 Teddy Bear: I always suggest starting with a teddy bear or their favorite stuffed animal.
 Have them lay down on the floor on their back.
 Place the teddy bear on their belly.
 Take a big belly breath and make the bear move up while your breathing in.
 As you exhale watch the bear go down.
 This is a perfect way for kids to learn big belly breaths.

 Bubbles: Practice taking a big belly breath and slowly blowing bubbles.
-If you blow to hard or fast the bubbles pop, so big slow belly breaths are perfect.
+If you blow too hard or fast the bubbles pop, so big slow belly breaths are perfect.

 Feather: Practice taking a big belly breath and try to blow the feather up in the air.